awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

   <distributed-gconstruction>`(GSProcessing), the file is saved at the path specified by either ``--output-data-s3``
   or ``--output-dir`` argument.
 - The updated model training configuration YAML file, ``GRAPHSTORM_RUNTIME_UPDATED_TRAINING_CONFIG.yaml``.
-This YAML file is one of the outputs of model training pipeline.
+This YAML file is one of the outputs of model training.
 It contains the updated configurations of a model by replacing values of configuration YAML file with values given in the training CLI arguments.
 If set ``--save-model-path`` or ``--model-artifact-s3`` configuration in model training, this updated YAML file will be saved to the location specified.